tmybsv/fzyf.nvim/README.md

 ![fzyf.nvim example](./doc/ex.png)

-fast and minimal as fuck neovim fuzzy finder that using fzy under the hood.
+fast and minimal as fuck neovim fuzzy finder that using fzy under the hood

 ## installation